 Small Business Starter Kit

 Looking to start HR from scratch?
 (Or drastically improve your existing HR practices?)
 Look no further!
 We’ve teamed up with industry experts like 99designs and Unbounce to create a Small Business Starter Kit.
-Included below are chapters to help HR get started.
+Included below are chapters to help HR teams in small businesses get started.

 Use HR to create company culture: “If your startup is a game of chess, HR is your queen.
 When done right, HR can move anywhere on the board (including the executive board) and protect the king (you) by eliminating threats before they pin you in a corner.
 Sure, technically you can win in chess without the queen, but it’s an uphill battle and not worth fighting.
 Yet sadly, one of the most common mistakes small businesses make is leaving the queen out of their strategy altogether.
 Put simply, HR strategy can make or break your business.
 So if you’re serious about taking your business to the next level, let’s talk about how you can improve your small business HR strategy.”
 Read more here.